-An inspiring new center for the arts will be constructed in the heart of Porter Square
+An inspiring new center for the arts has been constructed in the heart of Porter Square

 Beginning in 2006, Lesley administrators, working with Bruner/Cott & Associates, undertook a comprehensive study of the teaching and learning of students and faculty, initiated conversations with neighbors, and examined other institutions with similar missions in planning for a new College of Art and Design in Cambridge.
 The resulting study takes the form of a Program Report and establishes a guide of all space needs, community priorities and other important design considerations.